Bound photonic pairs in 2D waveguide quantum electrodynamics

 as it is shown by the solid line in Fig.~\ref{fig:2}(d).
 As can be seen, this approximation is very close to one given by numerical solution.

 The bound polariton pair wave functions are obtained as

 with discrete values of relative distances $d_{x},d_{y}=\{0,1,2,...\}$, except for $\Phi_{0,0}=0$.
-The shape of the entire ensemble of solutions is presented in Fig.~\ref{fig:2}(e) and Fig.~\ref{fig:2}(f) for arbitrary values of $d_{x}$ and $d_{y}$.
+The solution details can be found in the Supplementary Materials.
+The shape of the entire ensemble of solutions is presented Fig.~\ref{fig:2}(f) for arbitrary values of $d_{x}$ and $d_{y}$.
 We can see that the profile has cross-like structure with greater localization along $x$ axis ($K_x=\pi$) than along $y$ axis ($K_y=0$).
-Moreover, the phase of the function experiences rapid oscillations as can be seen at figure~\ref{fig:2}(e).

 Generally, the eigenstates of WQED structures are classified by their collective decay ratio $\Gamma = -\textrm{Im}\varepsilon$ in comparison with the single qubit decay rate $\Gamma_0$, so that $\Gamma \sim N\Gamma_0$ correspond to superradiant states, $\Gamma \sim \Gamma_0$ correspond to bright states, and $\Gamma \ll \Gamma_0$ correspond to subradiant states.
 Recently, new classes of eigenstates that emerge exclusively in multi-particle excitation regime, such as twilight~\cite{Yongguan2019}, chaotic~\cite{Poshakinskiy2021}, and also bound states~\cite{Poddubny2020,Zhang2020} were theoretically discovered.
-In most of these scenarios, the subradiant states are characterized by a fermionic ansatz as antisymmetric combinations of one-excitation subradiant states.
-Noteworthy, in the parameter domains shown in Fig.~\ref{fig:2}(b) and Fig.~\ref{fig:2}(c), the two-polariton pair bound state well-described by Eq.~\ref{eq:WF} becomes subradiant state with infinite lifetime and diverging effective mass, analogously to the bound states found in 1D geometries~\cite{Poddubny2020,Zhang2020}.
+In contrast with infinite lattices where the polariton pairs are indeed bound states with an infinite lifetime in a qubit state, the finite lattice exhibits highly localized photon pairs with a finite lifetime which only become bound states when the periodic lattice limit is met.
+As experimental set-ups achieve a limited amount of qubits, it is relevant to explore finite systems and understand whether the highly correlated polariton pair are the most subradiant states of the system and what are the profiles of their spatial distribution.